rafalwojcik/WRUserSettings/README.md

 * [x] Make example
 * [x] Tests
-* [] 100% test coverage
+* [] 100% test coverage (if anyone have idea how to test migration part, feel free to contribute)

 ## Requirements

-WRUserSettings requires either iOS 8.0 and above.
+WRUserSettings requires either iOS 9.0 and above.

 ## License